 Blurting out answers in the middle of class.
 Interrupting a meaningful conversation.
 Fighting with siblings.
 Fidgeting and talking during quiet work.
 What do all of these challenging behaviors have in common?
 They all relate back to impulse control.
 While we know that the teenage brain has a tendency to explore and examine the world in … read more

 “But, I have to have it!”
 “I don’t care what you say.
 I’m going to do it anyway!”
 “You can’t stop me.”
-As parents and educators of individuals with unique learning needs, we know teens and young adults can struggle to control emotions and impulsive behavior.
+As parents and educators of individuals with unique learning needs, we know people of all ages can struggle to control emotions and impulsive behavior.
 Statements like these only highlights what research tells us … read more

-Parents and educators of teenagers know how hard emotional control and regulation can be—especially for teens with unique learning needs.
+Parents, educators, and adults working on their own growth know how hard emotional control and regulation can be, especially for teens and adults with unique learning needs.
 Diverse learners encounter unique challenges at home, school, and with friends and family.
 These challenges can mean emotional triggers can crop up at any time.
-That’s why building emotional control and emotional regulation in your … read more
+That’s why building … read more